Register Machines

 write r0 // print x

-We can even make the target register always be implicitly $r_0$, which, since this is always the destination for all the arithmetic operations, we call the accumulator:
+We can even make the target register always be implicitly $r_0$, which, since this is always the destination for all the arithmetic operations, we call the accumulator, and we now have at most one operand per instruction:

 1AC (Accumulator Machine)